penja/terraform-scalr-storage-profiles/modules/terraform-scalr-storage-profile-aws-s3/README.md

 2. Click "Create Workspace"
 3. Select "Module-driven" as the workspace type
 4. Choose the AWS S3 Storage Profile module you added earlier
+5. Click "Create Workspace"
-5. Configure the required variables:
+6. Configure the required variables:
    - `bucket_name`: The name of the S3 bucket to create
    - `scalr_account_name`: Your Scalr account name
-6. Configure any optional variables as needed
+7. Configure any optional variables as needed
-7. Click "Create Workspace"
 8. Run the workspace to create the AWS resources and storage profile
-9. Use the `curl_command_template` output to create the storage profile in Scalr, following the security best practices described above
+9. Use the `scalr_cli_instructions` output to create the storage profile in Scalr, following the security best practices described above